GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-102/index.md

 ## Navigation API {: #navigation-api }

 Many web apps depend on the ability to update the URL without a page navigation.
-Today, we use the [history API][mdn-history], but it's clunky and doesn't always work as expected.
+Today, we use the [History API][mdn-history], but it's clunky and doesn't always work as expected.
 Rather than trying to patch the History API's rough edges, the Navigation API completely overhauls this space.